mrpaulandrew/procfwk/docs/pipelinealreadyrunning.md

 - If batch execution handling is enabled.
   - Get parent pipeline runs.
     - If a parent is running **and** the batch names are the same.
 Throw exception.

+## Management API Limit

+The GET pipeline runs result set is limited to 100 records, therefore if you've called the parent pipeline more than 100 times in a 24 hour period the check filtering will not be able to detect the concurrent execution.
+This will instead be caught by the exection wrapper stored procedure.